 Here are some tips on flying after procedures such as extraction or placement of dental implants:

-Applying a cold pack to your cheek can help minimize swelling after surgery.
-Bring a couple of small Ziploc bags and ask the flight attendant to fill it with ice.
+- Applying a cold pack to your cheek can help minimize swelling after surgery.
+Bring a couple of small Ziploc bags and ask the flight attendant to fill them with ice.
 Place the ice bag on the side of your face intermittently with 10-minute intervals.